Magical things are known to happen in the mystical bamboo forests of Thailand. Thyrsocalamus liang is one perfect example.

 More than just a pretty clump, Thyrsocalamus liang is a plant of great value and importance in parts of rural Thailand.
 We can see two different reasons for this.
 First of all, Thailand is one of the places in the world with a long tradition of using and valuing bamboo.
 The forests have been managed and maintained, generation after generation, in order to exploit the bamboo in a sustainable fashion that allows the forest to keep on giving.

 Many small off-cuts are left over in the process, but organizations like WongPhai see that these remnants do not go to waste.
-Instead, they turn the odd scraps, which amount to a few tons per day, and pyrolyze it into biochar.
+Instead, they collect the odd scraps, which amount to a few tons per day, and pyrolyze that waste into biochar.
 Similar to charcoal, biochar is almost pure carbon and has an extraordinary surface area that harbors microorganisms, boosting soil health and helping with water and nutrient retention.

 Not only that, but biochar also serves as a carbon sink, holding carbon in the ground and keeping it from turning into CO2 in the atmosphere.
 For that reason, biochar producers like WongPhai can generate valuable carbon removal credits to finance their operations.